Source: Times Higher Education (THE) analysis of the REF assessment.

 Our established research strengths include world and comparative literature, poetry and poetics, performance studies, environmental and medical humanities, literary and cultural theory, literature and culture from the Middle Ages to the present, American studies, cultural history, and British Isles literatures.
 A summary of our current Research Strategy is online here.

 We work closely with the University's Institute for Advanced Teaching and Learning to support development of innovative programmes of study and teaching delivery.

 The department has a vibrant research community with a number of different events happening throughout the term.
-Information on our current departmental seminar is here: our Research Seminar convenor for 2021-2022 is Dr Stacey McDowell.
+Information on our current departmental seminar is here: our Research Seminar convenor for 2022-2023 is Dr Michael Meeuwis.

 Major research grants